 The rest of the hardware looks great on the backpack as well.
 You can see these large, thick plastic straps with some subtle Cote&Ciel branding.

 There is also an easy to access small side pocket on the Isar that’s perfect for something like a phone.
 When riding my bicycle or motorcycle, I can unzip it and reach in without taking the backpack off – very handy.

 The inside compartment has a perfectly sized padded laptop section for my 15″ Macbook, as well as some small netting, and a zipper pouch for some smaller items.

-I love some of the small details on this backpack, like the small flaps where the straps meet the bottom of the bag.
+I love some of the small details on this backpack, like the little flaps where the straps meet the bottom of the bag.

 The handle and backstraps on the Isar also have a great mix of material as well.
 The straps are canvas, but each has a single leather strip going up throughout each.

 I’ve never been a fan of loud branding on clothing, which is another reason why I appreciate the design of this backpack so much.
-The biggest logo on the bag is a subtle one near the bottom of the bag.
+The most prominent logo on the bag is a subtle one near the bottom of the bag.

-I’m glad I chose the coated canvas Isar rucksack out of the others I was looking at.
-It sticks out immediately in the market due to it’s clean lines and futuristic, alien shape, and it’s large carrying capacity is perfect when I need to haul a lot around town.
+I’m glad I chose the coated canvas Isar rucksack out of the others available.
+It sticks out immediately in the market due to its clean lines and futuristic, alien shape, and its massive carrying capacity is perfect when I need to haul a lot around town.